Prawns for babies baby led weaning

 Serving Instructions

-From 9-18 months, prawns can be offered chopped very finely or shredded and mixed into soft dishes.
-Offer a portion of 15-30g (0.5-1 oz) as part of a varied and balanced meal with grains, vegetables, and healthy oils or fats.
-Pairing with vitamin C-rich foods continues to support iron absorption.
-Limit prawn to once per week due to allergy risk.
-Observe for any signs of intolerance or allergic reaction after serving.
+For babies 9-18 months, prawns can be offered chopped very finely or shredded and thoroughly mixed into soft, complementary dishes.
+A suitable portion is 15-30g (0.5-1 oz) as part of a varied and balanced meal including grains, vegetables, and healthy fats.
+Continue to pair prawns with Vitamin C-rich foods to optimize iron absorption.
+Limit serving frequency to about once per week.
+Closely observe your child for any signs of intolerance or allergic reaction after each introduction.

 How to Serve Prawns to a 18+ Months Old